 BART's Poster Art Program continued to bring a dose of whimsy and wonder into BART stations.
-In 2010, a series called "First Ride" by Josh Ellingson showed fantastic, surreal transit trips that inspire a sense of wonder in kids of all ages.
-In 2012, Owen Smith contributed "Literary Journeys," depicting riders immersed in books by Dashiell Hammett, Jack London, and Amy Tan, with scenes from the books coming to life in the BART car around them.
+In 2010, a series called "First Ride" by Josh Ellingson showed fantastic, surreal transit trips that inspire a sense

 Full Clipper Integration: In December 2010, BART fully transitioned to Clipper card fare technology.
 Clipper is a safe and convenient transit fare card that works on many other Bay Area transit systems, including AC Transit, SFMTA (Muni),